-On peak hours during daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
-The cold glycol gets delivered at proper temperature to the cooling coil in air.
+On peak hours during the daytime, the glycol solution circulates via the ice storage tank to deliver the stored energy to the building to augment electric chiller cooling.
+The cold glycol gets delivered at a proper temperature to the cooling coil in the air.

 The fan blows air on the coils to supply cooling to the occupant spaces.
 People feel cold and never know that ice storage is being used to save money on the cost of cooling.

 - The thermal energy storage applications can be applied in following fields.